cloud-foundations-on-aws/cloud-foundations-templates/CONTRIBUTING.md

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels, looking at any 'help wanted' issues is a great place to start.
+As our projects, by default, use the default GitHub issue labels.
+Looking at any 'help wanted' issues is a great place to start.

 ## Code of Conduct